mattogodoy/open-rally-computer/docs/manual/manual_english.md

 ### Invert Screen

 Allows you to invert the screen image 180º.
-This is useful in case you have to install the **Baja Pro** in an inverted position.
+This is useful in case you have to install the **Open Rally Computer** in an inverted position.

 ### GPS data